Newcastle upon Tyne: Radio

-Public City WiFi
+City-centre Wi-Fi

 Newcastle was one of the first cities in the UK to have its city centre covered by free wireless internet access.
 It was developed and installed at the end of 2006 and went active in March 2007.

 Economy

+The city's economy is diverse with major economic output in science, finance, retail, education, tourism, and nightlife.
+Newcastle is one of the UK Core Cities, as well as part of the Eurocities network.

 Newcastle played a major role during the 19th-century Industrial Revolution, and was a leading centre for coal mining, shipbuilding, engineering, munitions and manufacturing.
 Heavy industries in Newcastle declined in the second half of the 20th century; with office, service and retail employment now becoming the city's staples.

-Newcastle is the commercial, educational and the cultural hub of North East England.
 Today, Newcastle's economy contributes around £13 billion to the UK GVA.
-This figure is mostly produced by corporate activity in Newcastle's Central Business District, located in the centre of the city (bounded by the Haymarket, Central Station and the Quayside areas).
+This figure is mostly produced by corporate activity in the city centre.

 The city's thriving nightlife is estimated to be worth £340 million per year, and consequently is seen as a major contributor to Newcastle's economy.

 The UK's first biotechnology village, the Centre for Life, is located by Central Station.
 The village is the first step in the City Council's plans to transform Newcastle into a science city.